Francisco Paesa: Sokoa Operation

 Judge Baltasar Garzón issued an arrest warrant for Francisco Paesa on 1 December 1988 for collaboration with armed mercenaries and the use of false identities.

+In 1989, São Tomé and Príncipe named him permanent representative to the United Nations in Geneva.

+They removed his diplomatic immunity in 1990 after Spanish protests.

 Roldán

-Luis Roldán, known for being the Director General of the Spanish Civil Guard during a massive corruption scandal in 1993, had said that Paesa tricked him into stealing all the money that Roldán had previously stolen in that case but the judicial case on the research to hide the heritage of Luis Roldán was filed in 2004, as the crime had prescribed.
+Luis Roldán, known for being the Director General of the Spanish Civil Guard during a massive corruption scandal in 1993, had said that Paesa tricked him into stealing all the money that Roldán had previously stolen in that case but the judicial case on the research to hide the wealth of Luis Roldán was filed in 2004, as the crime had prescribed.

 Alleged death and later years

-In 1998 he faked a fatal cardiac arrest in Thailand.
+In 1998 Paesa faked a fatal cardiac arrest in Thailand.
 Obituaries were published and a death certificate was forged.
 His family even commissioned thirty Gregorian Masses for his soul.
 The Spanish authorities believed that he had faked his death and he had escaped with two billion pesetas (given to him by Roldán).

+A failed business in Bahrein granted him the enmity of London-based businessman Alexander Lebedev.

 He reappeared on Spanish media in 2004.
 He was mentioned as an organizer of an operation to overthrow Equatorial Guinea dictator Obiang with an army of mercenaries.

 Some say that Francisco Paesa was spotted by a detective agency in Barcelona, others in France and some in Luxembourg.
 However, everyone agreed that he had an Argentine passport with the name Francisco Pando Sánchez.

 In December 2005, the magazine Interviú surprised him in Paris, where he was interviewed by director Manuel Cerdán.
 He was 68 years old and his figure was impeccable.
 He explained that "his death" had been a misunderstanding, since it was reported that he was one of the three people who died in a shooting in Bangkok.
 He was willing to show the scars.
 As for the Russian mafia, he asked journalists to not publish the photos because that would force him to commit suicide.

 In September 2016, the magazine Vanity Fair published an exclusive interview with Paesa.
-According to Paesa, his supposed death in Thailand was a misunderstanding; he was on an Anti-Terrorism commission from the Argentine Government when he was shot, wounded in action and taken to an unknown boat where he spent 7 months in a coma.
+According to Paesa, his supposed death in Thailand was a misunderstanding; he was on an Anti-Terrorism commission from the Argentine Government when he was shot, wounded in action and taken to an unknown boat where he spent seven months in a coma.

+Paesa is thought to have died in Paris on 3 May 2023.

 In fiction

-The 2016 Spanish film Smoke & Mirrors is based on his life.
+The 2016 Spanish film Smoke & Mirrors is based on his life, with Eduard Fernández playing Paesa.